Digitizing Medieval Archives

 Examples of TEI encoded Folio

-• TEI xml sheet for the above Antiphonary folio.
+• sheet for the above Antiphonary folio.

 Understanding TEI exercise

-1. For today's exercise follow the link to Fragmentarium and download the TEI file for the manuscript fragment by pressing the "Download TEI Xml" tab.
+1. For today's exercise follow the link to and download the TEI file for the manuscript fragment by pressing the "Download TEI Xml" tab.

 2. Locate the file on your desktop and open with Atom.